-Grant also sings about being HIV-positive on the track “Ernest Borgnine” from his very acclaimed album Pale Green Ghosts.
+Grant has never shied away from being fearless in his music: He sings about being HIV-positive on the track “Ernest Borgnine” from his very acclaimed album Pale Green Ghosts.